ShadowOne333/The-Legend-of-Zelda-Redux/ReadMe.md

 * **Zelda 1 & A New Light Dungeon Themes.ips**	- Changes the Dungeon music to interchange between the original Zelda 1 Dungeon Theme and A New Light's Dungeon Theme.
 (Zelda 1's plays in odd Dungeons, A New Light's on even Dungeons)
 * **ZELDANameDoesntTrigger2ndQuest.ips**	- (Quite a mouthful, huh?)
 As the name implies, using this patch will make it so that if you start a save file with the name "ZELDA", it should start on a 1st Quest (like a normal file) instead of starting the file at 2nd Quest automatically.

-[comment]: # (Known bugs:)
-[comment]: # (* Checking item prices against the current held rupee amount is not working properly.
-Getting items like the Blue Candle, which goes for 130 or 160 rupees, can be purchased for 100.
-This happens with different items.)
-[comment]: # (For items prices above 100, it seems that hitting 100 rupees flat allows the player to buy them.)
-[comment]: # (For items above 200 rupees, having 190 at hand (Blue ring) allows the item to be purchased.)

 -------------------

 ## Instructions